 The same is also true for emergency contraception (EC) or “the morning after pill.”
 Those with uteri that have a BMI greater than 25 have a 4 times higher risk of pregnancy after taking emergency contraception compared to women of “normal weight.”
 Plan B, a popular emergency contraception, is not effective for overweight or obese women aka with a BMI>25.
 The research has shown that taking Plan B and its generics for a woman with a BMI of 26 or greater is the same as taking a sugar pill or drinking water = does nothing.
 In contrast, ella (the emergency contraception that Pandia Health doctors prescribe and that you can ask your provider to prescribe) is more effective than Plan B for those with a BMI or 26 or greater.

-Twirla (patch birth control with ethinyl estradiol and levonorgestrel) is not recommended for those with a BMI greater or equal to 30 because of the increased risk of pregnancy = 8.64/100 women that use it for 1 year and the risk for blood clots (VTE=Venous Thromboticembolic Events).
+All birth control patche are not recommended for those with a BMI greater or equal to 30, including Twirla (patch birth control with ethinyl estradiol and levonorgestrel) and Xulane/Zafemy (with norelgestromin) because of the increased risk of pregnancy = 8.64/100 women that use it for 1 year and the risk for blood clots (VTE=Venous Thromboticembolic Events).
 For reference, the risk of pregnancy with many birth control pills is 7/100.

 Just because a person is categorized as obese or overweight does not mean that the pill cannot benefit them.
 The pill can still be used to lessen acne, regulate their menstrual cycle, and reduce the chance of getting pregnant (although it may have a lower efficacy but still better than the condom, withdrawal, fertility awareness methods).

 Check out www.pandiahealth.com if you are looking for an online prescription for ella or to #SkipTheTrip to the pharmacy each month or to get started on birth control!